A LOST MUMMY IN

 A mummy in the waste disposal: the incredible story of the mummy of Ta-Iset.

 In 2010, the mummy of a child was discovered in the city of Rueil-Malmaison, a western suburb of Paris.
-The first display of the mummy in the city's history museum (Musée d’histoire locale) on 21 May 2016, for the French ‘Night at the Museum’ (Nuit des Musées), is the occasion to look back at this mummy’s history.
+The first display of the mummy in the city's history museum (Musée d’histoire locale) on 21 May 2016, for the French Nuit des Musées is an occasion to look back at this mummy’s story.

-Following a fundraising campaign by the city, the mummy was restored by Dr Laure Cadot who specializes in human remains, at the Centre de Recherche et de Restauration des Musée de France (C2RMF).
-The mummy was in poor condition but following an intensive project which lasted thirteen months, Dr Cadot fixed the wrappings, and the result can now be witnessed in the new gallery which opened on 21 May to the public.
+Following a fundraising campaign by the city, the mummy was restored by Dr Laure Cadot who specializes in human remains.
+The restoration took place at the Centre de Recherche et de Restauration des Musée de France (C2RMF).
+The mummy was in poor condition but following an intensive project which lasted thirteen months, Dr Cadot fixed the wrappings, and the result can now be witnessed in the new gallery which opened on 21 May 2016 at the local history museum in Rueil Malmaison.

 The room next to the mummy's room in the museum has a staggering 1600 tin soldiers representing Napoleon Bonaparte's Grande Armée, and the relation between these two rooms' main focus is not by chance.
-Rueil-Malmaison was indeed the home of men who engaged in the Napoleonic expedition to Egypt of 1789-1801.
+Rueil-Malmaison was indeed the home of men who engaged in the Napoleonic invasion of Egypt in 1798-1801.